-- ASEF investment principal return to adjusted value within 10 years. - Stability in grants and program funding through a reserve fund. - Capacity to offer a minimum \$1 million per year in ASCF grant funding by 2021.
+- Stability in grants and program funding through long-term financial planning supported by a reserve fund. - · Capacity to maintain a minimum \$1 million per year in ASCF grant funding by 2023.

 Objective #2: To observe a funding allocation model that is reflective of and responsive to the various conservation needs and priorities of each province.